 Today’s scenario, looks are something being taken care of by every individual whether be a man or a woman but for most this is a matter of intense care specially or women.
 To look attractive at the workplace, some women lighten their hair, replace glasses with contact lenses and wear high heel shoes.

 Studies reveal that managing appearance is one of the major perspectives for professional women to walk: there’s both a bonus and a penalty to being attractive in the workplace.
-Some researches suggests women who take more care in their appearance earn higher incomes, while on the other hand, women are seen as less capable or less qualified for their positions.
+Some researches suggest women who take more care in their appearance earn higher incomes, while on the other hand, women are seen as less capable or less qualified for their positions.

 Traci Sitzmann, a management professor belonging to the University of Colorado in Denver says: the simplest part of a woman’s face- her hair and mainly the color of her hair really can make a difference in how she is seen at work.
-But these perceptions can be a reason for women to get hurt at workplace.
+But these perceptions can be a reason for women to get hurt at the workplace.

 “We all have stereotypes of what it means to be a brunette, what it means to be a redhead versus a blonde,” she says.
 “The problem is you want women to go to work … and rise to the upper echelons of the organization.
 Not to sit there and manage their hair color.”